News media: Print journalism

 Reporters take notes and photographs or videos, either on their own, by citizens, or through a photographer.
 In the second phase, they organize the material, determine the focus or emphasis (identify the peg), and write their stories.
 The story is then edited by news or copy-editors (U.S. style) or sub-editors in Europe, who function from the news desk.
 The headline of the story is decided by the news desk.
-Often, the news desk also heavily re-writes or changes the style and tone of the first draft prepared.
-Finally, a collection of stories that have been picked for the newspaper or magazine edition, are laid out on dummy (trial) pages, and after the chief editor has approved the content, style and language in the material, it is sent for publishing.
+Often, the news desk also heavily rewrites or changes the style and tone of the first draft prepared.
+Finally, a collection of stories that have been picked for the newspaper or magazine edition, is laid out on dummy (trial) pages, and after the chief editor has approved the content, style and language in the material, it is sent for publishing.
 The writer is given a byline for the piece that is published; his or her name appears alongside the article.
 This process takes place according to the frequency of the publication.
 News can be published in a variety of formats (broadsheet, tabloid, magazine and periodical publications) as well as periods (daily, weekly, semi-weekly, fortnightly or monthly).